wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.4.3 =
+- (19 Oct 2013) Updated the readme.txt, and both shortcode and Output Anywhere as there were some inconsistencies in naming but also some of the instructions were out of date and hence wrong.
+Should resolve any issues anyone is having with either of these or with multiple usage on one page

 = 1.4.2 =
 - (14 Sep 2013) Renamed constants to prefix with ThinkTwit so that they don't interfere with constants from other plugins, changed help on